uttamLab/UNSEG/README.md

 * Jupyter notebook to demonstrate the nuclei and cell segmention pipeline.
 * Zipped test RGB image of human gallbladder tissue, where the blue and red channels contain nucleus and cell membrane markers, respectively.
 * Requirements.txt

+* If you find this code useful in your research, please consider citing:
+  @inproceedings{plummerCITE2018,
+Author = {Bryan A. Plummer and Paige Kordas and M. Hadi Kiapour and Shuai Zheng and Robinson Piramuthu and Svetlana Lazebnik}, Title = {Conditional Image-Text Embedding Networks}, Booktitle  = {The European Conference on Computer Vision (ECCV)}, Year = {2018}
+}